lopezolidev/NFTcardpreview/README.md

  - Structure images in a single space
  - Create a grid inside another grid
  - How to insert images without crashing the code
+ - How to do opacity transitions

 ### Continued development

  - Better way to place content from grid items
  - Improve sizing on different media
  - To learn different methods to set easy margins
+ - Animate opacity transitions on background images and overlaying text

 ### Useful resources